leksiq/contest-compiler/README.md

 }}static class IntArraySorter{public static void sort(int[]arr){Arrays.sort(arr);
 }}}
 ````
-## Troubleshooting
-### `javap` is not found or not working
-Try to use java option `-Dnet.leksi.solver.javap.dir=<directory-with-working-javap>`

-For example: `java -Dnet.leksi.solver.javap.dir=f:/jdk1.8.0_221/bin -classpath net.leksi.contest.assistant.jar;demo/src p001417A`

 ## Load Testing
-To find execution errors and compare the used algorithm with a knowingly proper brutal force algorithm you should overwrite two methods:
+To find execution errors and compare the used algorithm with a knowingly proper brutal force algorithm you should extend the class Tester.
-1. `protected Object test_input()` used to generate an input data object.
-Dispate of its internal structure, it must ovewrite `public String toString()` method appropriate to an expected input.
+Thr method `protected String inputDataToString()` must give the same string as the problem requires as thair input;
+`protected void generateInput()` sets values at every test case.
+`protected void testOutput(List<String> output_data)` accepts the output of the `solve()` and decides if it is correct, otherwise it should throw an exception.

 For example:
 ````
-class TestInput {
+class TestInput extends Tester {
         int n;
         int q;
         int[] a;
         int[][] op;
+        @Override
-        public String toString() {
+        protected String inputDataToString() {
             return n + " " + q + "\n" +
                     join(a) + "\n" +
                     Arrays.stream(op).map(v -> join(v)).collect(Collectors.joining("\n"));
         }
+        @Override
-        TestInput() {
+        protected void generateInput() {
             n = getRandomInt(1, 100);
             q = 10;
             a = new int[n];